Lactose intolerance is when someone has difficulty absorbing and digesting lactose, a type of sugar found in milk.

 Your dietitian can supervise this and make sure you are not missing out on important nutrients which you would usually get from milk and other dairy foods.

 Following a diet suitable for lactose intolerance is not the same as following a totally lactose free diet.
-People with lactose intolerance can usually have some lactose in their diet.
+People with lactose intolerance can usually have some lactose.
 In fact, eating some lactose can actually help your body become more tolerant to it.
 Tolerance to lactose varies between people so you should get specific advice and monitoring from a dietitian.

 Tips for managing lactose intolerance and coeliac disease